bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/u/UsedFrequency_1TRSUYI_166AUFrlaZw$TZ/Documentation.md

-Indicates the used frequency of the leaky coaxial cable.
+Indicates the used frequency of the leaky coaxial cable (radiating cable).